Medication Management- Process

 Governing Body

-1. All employees involved in medication management have received appropriate training including knowlegde assessment via HWH LMS platform, and a practical competency is completed.
+- All employees involved in medication management have received appropriate training, including knowledge assessment via the HWH training platform, and a practical competency has been completed.

 Documenting the administration of medications is not required for clients who self-administer their medications.